What is the Compost Collective?

 Who is eligible to join the Compost Collective?

-Residents of the former Marrickville Council area that live in multi-unit dwellings, e.g. flats, units or town houses, as well as share houses or households willing to compost together, are eligible to join the Compost Collective.
+Residents of the Inner West Council that live in multi-unit dwellings, e.g. flats, units or town houses, as well as share houses or households willing to compost together, are eligible to join the Compost Collective.

-What will I get if I join the Compost Collective?
+What do I get if I join the Compost Collective?

 When you join the Compost Collective you will receive:

-- A compost bin, compost spiral (aerating tool), signage & stickers, a small kitchen-top caddy (one per participating household) and gloves
+- A compost bin, compost spiral (aerating tool), stickers and a small kitchen-top caddy (one per participating household)

 - Practical advice and hands-on assistance to set up the composting system